AsahiLinux/docs/Debian.md

 # Soon to be released Asahi installer

+**N.B the procedure below will not work if you have FileVault enabled.
+It should be safe to run the installer on a live MacOS system, although other stuff might freeze temporarily if it tries to access the disk while the resize is in progress**

 [Video Recording](https://tg.st/u/debian_asahi_installer.mp4)

 * Poweroff your Mac.
 Hold and press the power button until you see a wheel chain and Options written below.
 Approx 20 seconds.